KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 ### 11.3 Relation to Structural Forensics

 SP12 established the diagnostic physics; Structural Forensics applies it.
-SN03 provides an additional application domain: the diagnostic distinction between neurodivergent variation (centropic structural orientation) and neurodivergent pathology (entropic capture of neurodivergent architecture).
-The same instruments that detect shimmer in a framework (SP12 §4) detect entropic capture in a cognitive configuration (SN03 §7).
+SN03 provides an additional application domain: the diagnostic distinction between neurodivergent variation (lawful structural function within either orientation) and neurodivergent pathology (generative failure within any cognitive architecture).
+The same instruments that detect shimmer in a framework (SP12 §4) detect generative failure in a cognitive configuration (SN03 §7).

 ---